Cicero Minor: Biography

 While his father was in Rome leading the senate during the War of Mutina, he sought to advance Cicero minor to the College of Pontiffs.
 However, after the senate's defeat, both father and son were proscribed by the Second Triumvirate at Mark Antony's request in late 43 BC.
 After his father was killed in those proscriptions that December, Cicero joined the liberatores led by Brutus and Cassius.
 After the republican defeat at the Battle of Philippi in 42 BC, Cicero minor fled to Sextus Pompey in Sicily.
 He stayed with Sextus until the Pact of Misenum in 39 BC, when Cicero minor returned to Rome.
 Graciously received by Octavian, he was quickly advanced to a priesthood (either the augurate or pontificate).

 Made one of the suffect consuls for 30 BC at Octavian's initiative, Cicero minor announced Antony's death to the senate and people.
-The appointment was one of political theatre, allowing Octavian to associate through the younger Cicero defeat of a Roman internal enemy (as the elder Cicero had done with the Catilinarian conspiracy), distance Octavian from the crimes of the Second Triumvirate, and conjure the romantic image a son avenging his father's murder.
+The appointment was one of political theatre, allowing Octavian to present himself as having defeated an internal enemy of Rome (as the elder Cicero had done with the Catilinarian conspiracy), to distance himself from the crimes of the Second Triumvirate, and to conjure the romantic image of a son avenging his father's murder.
 Cicero minor had the senate revoke Antony's honours and tear his statues down, as well as decree that no Antonii would bear the name Marcus again.
 "Thus the heavenly powers devolved upon the family of Cicero the final steps in the punishment of Antony".
 After his consulship, he was proconsular governor of Asia.
 In 28 BC, he then served as legate to the imperial province of Syria.